PowerShellMafia/PowerSploit/docs/Recon/Set-DomainUserPassword.md

 # Set-DomainUserPassword

 ## SYNOPSIS
-Sets the password for a given user identity and returns the user object.
+Sets the password for a given user identity.

 Author: Will Schroeder (@harmj0y)
 License: BSD 3-Clause